shamimurrahman19/All2Txt_Convertor/README.md

 # All2Txt Convertor for Windows
-All2Txt Convertor is a windows application that allows to convert any document such as pdf, doc, docx, pptx, xlsx into unformatted raw txt.
+All2Txt Convertor is a windows application that allows to convert any document such as pdf, doc, docx, pptx, xlsx into unformatted raw txt.<br>

-Also, provides all the basic functionalities to edit and save txt files.
+Also, provides all the basic functionalities to edit and save txt files.<br><br>

-Developed using C#
+Developed using C#<br>

-Developed by Mohammad Shamimur Rahman
+Developed by Mohammad Shamimur Rahman<br><br>

-Instructions:
+Instructions:<br>
-*Install the app using the "All2Txt Convertor Setup" file.
+*Install the app using the "All2Txt Convertor Setup" file.<br>
-*Click on the desktop icon generated after the installation to open the app.
+*Click on the desktop icon generated after the installation to open the app.<br>
-*You can load any document with the "Load a document" option in the file menu.
+*You can load any document with the "Load a document" option in the file menu.<br>
-*All the texts from the file will be shown in the textbox as raw text.
+*All the texts from the file will be shown in the textbox as raw text.<br>
-*You can edit the file using all the options available in the "Edit" Menu.
+*You can edit the file using all the options available in the "Edit" Menu.<br>
-*The editing options can be also accessed by right-clicking the mouse on the textbox.
+*The editing options can be also accessed by right-clicking the mouse on the textbox.<br>
-*You can save a file as .txt by using the save option under the File menu.
+*You can save a file as .txt by using the save option under the File menu.<br>